7 Huge Video Trends for 2024-2026

 The absence of audio, paradoxically, makes content even more accessible.

 As users view more content on the go, this accessibility is becoming increasingly important.

 2. Social Media Goes Video-First

-Web searches for social video platform TikTok have skyrocketed in 2020.
+Web searches for social video platform TikTok are still climbing (800% growth in 5 years).

 It’s no mystery that video content is one of the internet’s main attractions.